There’s still time to make a difference in 2025!

 You can help send our Ranchers back to school

-August 21st is the first day of school for our Ranchers, and we need your help.
+August 13th is the first day of school for our Ranchers, and we need your help!
 Our houses are full this summer as we prepare for back to school, and we have lots of new students to buy school supplies for.

-From kindergarteners to a college freshman, that is a lot of shopping lists, and their supply needs vary greatly.
+From kindergarteners to high school kids, that is a lot of shopping lists, and their supply needs vary greatly.
 Your online gift is the very best way to make sure every Rancher’s need is covered, even beyond the classroom.

 Will you join us today by making a gift?
 Even a gift of just $30 can give two children a brand new backpack – something many of them have never had before and that they will carry with pride!